UA vs UAA 2022 - Which Under Armor Share is Better?

 What's the Difference between UA and UAA?

-The only real difference is that UA is their class C shares which do not have voting rights while UAA is their Class A shares that do not have any voting power.
-That’s about all they inherently have different to them as they both would be paid dividends equally and be in the same position in bankruptcy.
+The only real difference is that UA is their class C shares which do not have voting rights while UAA is their Class A shares that do have voting power.
+That’s about all they inherently have different to them as they both would be paid dividends equally and be in the same position in the event of bankruptcy.

-The only other difference than UA shares having voting rights while UAA doesn’t would be it’s share price — because UA has voting rights it’s generally quite a bit higher than UAA, as there’s no downside to owning a share with voting rights compared to one without.
-Due to this UA shares trade at a premium to UAA shares.
+The only other difference than UA shares having voting rights while UAA doesn’t would be it’s share price — because UAA has voting rights it’s generally quite a bit higher than UA, as there’s no downside to owning a share with voting rights compared to one without.
+Due to this UAA shares trade at a premium to UA shares.
 We’ll go deep into the numbers below in our section about which share we’d say most people should own.

 This is something definitely up for debate — as votes in a company can determine the outcome of important decisions from board elections or certain plans forward for the company — however due to Under Armor’s CEO Kevin Plank owning a third class of share (Class B) that isn’t traded, ultimately he has 65% of all voting power and can personally choose anything he wants at any time without any checks and balances.